Harris Westminster Sixth Form: Location

 The school is located at 11 Tothill St in Steel House, a former Ministry of Justice building built in 1936, within walking distance of Westminster School, Westminster Abbey and St Margaret's Church on Parliament Square, where its assemblies are usually held.

 Building

-The 8 storey uninspiring building was converted by Nicholas Hare Architects.
+The 8-storey building was converted by Nicholas Hare Architects.
 The street level ground floor is devoid of natural light while the seventh floor has magnificent views over the rooftops of the historic buildings of Westminster.
 Hare's solution was to maintain a central lift column, with toilets and associated services, on the dark side.
 The ground floor became a hall and the classrooms are on the subsequent floors either facing Tothill street or the alley behind.
 The seventh floor was renovated for the cafeteria.